AnakStern/Stern-Berkely-AI-course-Capstone-Assignment-20_1/README.md

 ## Box plot suggests a small positive relationship between project performance and countries that have both a Freedom of Information (FOI) law and a mechanism to appeal a denied FOI request.
 ## Project performance ratings skewed towards higher values (mean = 4.2)

-# 4.
+# 4. Basline Model
+## Ran a linear regression using numeric features other than those which represent a non-ordinal category
+## Key finding: all regression coefficients were small, suggesting none of the features predicts the target strongly.

-Future analysis and feature engineering
+# 5. Considerations for Future analysis and Feature Engineering
+## a.
 There are features which are not good candidates for the creation of binary/dummy variables because this would produce sparse matrices (e.g., wb_sector_board which has 26 distinct categories).
 This suggests further analysis using classification models to see if certain features have predictive power for project performance (target).
-Principal Components Analysis to reduce dimensionality if appropriate Feature engineering or classification model to capture potential effects on the target associated with a project being funded by a certain donor (dataset has 12 distinct donors).
+## b.
+Principal Components Analysis to reduce dimensionality if appropriate
+## c.
+Feature engineering or classification model to capture potential effects on the target associated with a project being funded by a certain donor (dataset has 12 distinct donors).
+For example, do foreign aid projects funded by Japan tend to be associated with higher performance ratings?
+## d.
 Modeling to assess whether combinations of different features predict project performance (e.g., does a project with a longer duration from a particular donor in a country with a relatively high level of corruption control tend to have a better performance rating?)
-How to drop null values without losing useful data (i.e., maintaining a larger n) Coefficients on the baseline regression model were all at a small magnitude, indicating little predictive power.
+## e.
+How to drop or account for null values without losing useful data (i.e., maintaining a larger n)

+Coefficients on the baseline regression model were all at a small magnitude, indicating little predictive power.
 This aligns with the correlation heatmap.